 Some mothers may feel depressed for a while after their baby is born (see Baby blues, page 260, and Depression, page 262).
+It can happen to any mother and is not a reflection of your parenting skills.
 If this happens to you, don't hesitate to seek help right away.